Leo Riot: Style and tricks

 Riot is noted for advanced vert tricks including the fakie 1080 and flatspin 540.

 Technology and entrepreneurship

 Outside of skating, Riot is a software engineer and entrepreneur.
-He began programming in 1998 and was instrumental in developing the software for one of the largest futures funding companies, contributing to over half a billion dollars in revenue within three years.
+He began programming in 1998 and was instrumental in developing the software licensed by one of the largest futures funding companies, contributing to over half a billion dollars in revenue within three years.

 He currently serves as CTO of Day Traders, where he oversees technological innovation, software architecture, and operational efficiency.